Metri-Co/Heart_failure_Predictive_Model/README.md

 # Heart_failure_Predictive_Model
 This is a personal model for predicting heart failure.
 The intention of this model was just for practice data engineering, feature selection, and models' evaluation.
 This is only a brief summary of the work, you can find all the functions in the `heart_risk.py` script.
+The dataset was taken from Kaggle: https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data

 ## Importing libraries
 ```